leffff/FlowModels/README.md

 # InstructFlow
-The aim of this repository is to create a Flow-Matching-based model capable of doing text2img, solving inverse problems: jpeg restoration, debluring, denoising, superres, coloring, inpainting, outpainting.
+The aim of this repository is to test and implement Flow-Matching-based models

 ## text2img generation example